-16. PERCENT NET RAN: If the fishing vessel leaves one end of the net and "runs" the net, record the percentage of the net the fishing vessel covered.
-The total cannot be more than one hundred percent.
-If the vessel runs the net more than once in one event type type (i.e. runs back and forth along the net continuously), please record in comments, including the number of times the net is run.

-- 17. CORK LINE SHAPE: Record the Cork line shape using the following

-- 1 = straight 2 = curved; 0 - 30° arc 3 = curved; 31 - 60° arc 4 = curved; 61 - 120° arc 5 = curved; 121 - 180° arc 6 = sinuous 7 = sudden and/or temporary submergence or shape Δ 9 = other (comment) 0 = unknown
+- 15. WAVE HEIGHT: Record the average estimated wave height, in tenths of meters. - 16.
+PERCENT NET RAN: If the fishing vessel leaves one end of the net and "runs" the net, record what percent of the net the fishing vessel covered.
+The total cannot be more than one hundered percent. - Fields 17-20 are only recorded during soak watches, unless the observer suspects or observes a marine mammal interaction during an off watch event. - 17.
+CORK LINE SHAPE: Record the Cork line shape using the following codes: - 1 = straight 2 = curved; 0 - 30° arc 3 = curved; 31 - 60° arc 4 = curved; 61 - 120° arc 5 = curved; 121 - 180° arc 6 = sinous 7 = sudden and/or temporary submergence or shape Δ 9 = other (comment) - 0 = unknown

-- 18. CAUSE CORK LINE SHAPE CHANGE: Record the most likely cause of the cork line shape change using the best choice from the following codes:
+18. CAUSE - CORK LINE SHAPE CHANGE: Record the most likely cause of the cork line shape change using the best choice from the following codes:

-- F = fishing activity cause Δ

-- D = drift cause (wind or current) Δ

-- U = unknown cause Δ
+F = fishing activity cause Δ D = drift cause (wind or current) Δ U = unknown cause Δ

-- 19. NET END TENSION: Record the Cork line shape using the following codes:

-- 1 = straight / taut

-- 2 = < 10 corks -no tension

-- 3 = 10-20 corks -no tension

-- 4 = > 20 corks -no tension

-- 5 = sudden/ temporary tension Δ

-- 9 = other (comment)

-- 0 = unknown

-- 20. CAUSE NET END TENSION CHANGE: Record the most likely cause of the cork line shape change using the best choice from the following codes:

-- F = fishing activity cause Δ D = drift cause (wind or current) Δ U = unknown cause Δ

-- 21. SPECIES CODE: Record the species code of the marine mammal sighted to the most specific group possible (reference Appendices - Species Codes).
+- 19. NET END TENSION: Record the Cork line shape using the following codes: - 1 = straight / taut - 2 = < 10 corks -no tension - 3 = 10-20 corks -no tension - 4 = > 20 corks -no tension - 5 = sudden/ temporary tension Δ - 9 = other (comment) 0 = unknown - 20 CAUSE NET END TENSION CHANCE: Decord the m - 20.
+CAUSE NET END TENSION CHANGE: Record the most likely cause of the cork line shape change using the best choice from the following codes: - F = fishing activity cause Δ D = drift cause (wind or current) Δ U = unknown cause Δ - 21.
+SPECIES CODE: Record the species code of the marine mammal sighted to the most specific group possible (reference Appendices - Species Codes).
 Complete one line for each species in each sighting.
-Multi-species sightings will have the same event number and time, but individual species will be recorded on separate lines.
-In comments reference the event number and time and describe/illustrate key characteristics used to identify the species.

-- 22. SPECIES NAME: Record the common name of the species to the most specific group possible.
+Multi- species sightings will have the same event number and time, but be recorded on separate lines. - 22.
+SPECIES NAME: Record the common name of the species to the most specific group possible.
 Complete one line for each species in each sighting.
-Multi- species sightings will have the same event number and time, but individual species will be recorded on separate lines.
-Detail multi-species groups in the comments.
+Multi- species sightings will have the same event number and time, but be recorded on separate lines.
+Detail multi-species groups in the comments. - 23.
+NUMBER IN GROUP: Record your best estimate of the number of individuals of the same species in the group sighted.
+If you have a range for the number, record the average here and the range in comments.